Honor 9/11 victims and heroes by helping to ensure blood products are available

 “The Red Cross is proud to support 9/11 Day and empower members of our communities to give blood and volunteer to commemorate this anniversary while making a profound contribution to community preparedness,” said Donna M. Morrissey, director of national partnerships, Red Cross Biomedical Services.
 “Giving the gift of life to someone else is a way to continue the healing process in the face of tragic circumstances most Americans couldn’t imagine before that day.”

-Those who would like to observe 9/11 Day by donating blood or platelets are encouraged to make an appointment to give.
+Those who would like to observe 9/11 Day by donating blood or platelets are encouraged to make an appointment to give at one of their nearest blood drive locations.

 How to donate blood